nature613/wikibase-vue/README.md

-# vue-template-service
+# wikibase-vue

-(Note that the service name is currently misleading and subject to change.
-It was initially a spike to create a generic vue template rendering service, but then turned into a demo of completely decoupling the view layer from the mediawiki stack)
+( It was initially a spike to create a generic vue template rendering service, but then turned into a demo of completely decoupling the view layer from the mediawiki stack)